© Mapbox, © OpenStreetMap

 Actions

-Daniel Yuschick brings over 15 years of experience at the intersection of design and development, specializing in creating accessible and resilient design systems.
-Starting as a designer and transitioning to frontend development, Daniel has taken on Lead Design Systems Developer roles where he thrives on bridging the gaps between design and code while focusing on the aspects of the web he loves most.
-He contributes technical articles to various online publications and mentors aspiring developers through the Helsinki-based non-profits Codebar and Hive Helsinki.
-Beyond the technical, Daniel is a fiction author with a passion for engaging storytelling, great chocolate, and beautiful tattoos.
+Daniel Yuschick has spent over 15 years at the intersection of design and development, specializing in creating accessible and resilient design systems.
+As a Lead Design System Developer, he thrives on bridging the gaps between design, code and people while mentoring the next generation of engineers through Helsinki-based non-profits Codebar and Hive Helsinki.
+A technical writer and fiction author, Daniel brings a storyteller’s lens to his work, balanced with a love for great chocolate and beautiful tattoos.

 Badges